Responding to Media Inquiries

-The director or assistant director manages all requests for commercial non-news photography, film making, or videotaping at the university.
-All inquiries of this nature should be directed to the director or assistant director.
+The director or assistant director of the OMR manages all requests for commercial non-news photography, film making, or videotaping at the university.
+All inquiries of this nature should be directed to the director or assistant director of the OMR.

-Once a decision has been made to permit film making, the UNS will work with the production company and in coordinating its efforts with all appropriate university offices.
+Once a decision has been made to permit film making, the OMR will work with the production company in coordinating its efforts with all appropriate university offices.

 A production will be considered in terms of its size and complexity and to what degree it might disrupt classes and other normal campus activities.
 When possible, production will take place on weekends or during vacation periods.